pauljickling/notes/comp_sci/crypto.md

 ## Lecture 1: Signatures, Hashing, Hash Chains, ecash, and Motivation

-A cryptocurrency is a p2p electronic currencies.
+A cryptocurrency is a p2p electronic currency.

 ### Primitives for a Cyrptocurrency